I’ve been researching things that stain your teeth for a side project.

 - Twice a week, scrub with baking soda and a tiny bit of hydrogen peroxide.
 Be careful, ’cause you don’t want to swallow much peroxide, though the taste of this, I believe, will keep you from wanting to swallow anything for a while.
 Just sprinkle a heap of baking soda on your toothbrush and use 2 or 3 drops of hydrogen peroxide on top of that.
 Scrub away, and rinse your mouth thoroughly when you’re done.

 - Make your own whitening device with toothpaste, baking soda, and aluminum foil.
 Just mix some of your regular toothpaste with baking soda, scrub on a thick layer with your toothbrush, and cover with a small piece of aluminum foil.
 Leave on for 15 minutes and then rinse well.
 Don’t do this fancy little trick more than once a week.
+Or upgrade your current toothpaste to a better version like this.

 - Use olive oil after brushing.
 This is a very mild version of the oil-pulling method (where you clean your teeth by slowly and intensely swishing oil through them).
 Just rub a bit of extra-virgin olive oil on your teeth and gums after you’ve brushed your teeth.
 That’s it!
 Olive oil can whiten your teeth, and it also helps prevent gingivitis and gum disease.
 Party on.